cedarproject/cedarserver/README.md

 Cedar is designed and developed by Isaac "hunternet93" Smith.

-The Cedar logo was created by jilllio and released into public domain on openclipart.org ([https://openclipart.org/detail/224342/Young-Cedar-Tree Link to image])
+The Cedar logo was created by jilllio and released into public domain on OpenClipArt at [https://openclipart.org/detail/224342/Young-Cedar-Tree]([https://openclipart.org/detail/224342/Young-Cedar-Tree)